 But what about when another driver acts in a careless and negligent manner, and the resulting car crash suddenly changes your life?

 No matter what causes your car accident, it is PARAMOUNT to discuss your legal rights with a lawyer who understands how car accidents work in Houston.
-The attorneys and legal professionals at Stewart J. Guss, Attorney at Law, have more than 20 years’ experience and have handled THOUSANDS of car accident cases involving many different causes and circumstances.
+The attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, have more than 20 years’ experience and have handled THOUSANDS of car accident cases involving many different causes and circumstances.
 With our experience we can evaluate your claim and will leave no stone unturned in order to work your case to the fullest extent!

 Trying to handle your insurance claim on your own will delay the process and result in much less compensation for your medical and in pocket payment than you deserve.
 We have experience with car insurance companies—and we know how to PROTECT your rights!
-Our consultations are FREE, so call us right now at 1-800-898-4877 or to discuss your case today.
+Our consultations are FREE, so call us right now at 1-800-898-4877 or contact us by clicking HERE to discuss your case today.

 Reported Causes of Crashes